-- No corrective actions and/or preventative measures were performed or are inadequate to control risk(s). - Corrective actions and/or preventative measures were not recorded for identified risks.
+- No corrective actions and/or preventive measures were performed or are inadequate to control risk(s). - Corrective actions and/or preventive measures were not recorded for identified risks.

-3.02.04: Are the necessary food defense controls implemented in the operation?
+2.02.04: Are the necessary food defense controls implemented in the operation?

-Total compliance (5 points): The operation should have implemented the necessary controls for preventing intentional contamination of the product and high-risk areas.
+Total compliance (10 points): The operation should have implemented the necessary controls for preventing intentional contamination (food defense, sometimes known as food security).
 These measures should be based on the risk associated with the operation, as detailed in the food defense plan (1.08.02).
-Some high-risk areas of the facility include: personnel, visitors, contractors, computers, raw material receipt (raw materials, product and packaging), trucks (incoming and outbound), water sources, storage areas for product, materials, chemicals, production areas, shipping areas, utensils or other items used in the growing area, etc. The auditor down score if a lack of signage to prevent trespassing.
+Some high-risk areas of the field include: water sources, storage areas for chemicals, equipment, packaging, utensils or other items used in the growing area, etc. The auditor down score if a lack of signage to prevent trespassing.